RathiParth/Time-Travelling-File-System/README.md

 # Time-Travelling File System

 This project is a simplified, in-memory version control system inspired by Git.
-It's designed to manage versioned files with support for branching and historical inspection, utilizing custom-built **Tree**, **HashMap**, and **MaHeap** data structures.
+It's designed to manage versioned files with support for branching and historical inspection, utilizing custom-built **Tree**, **HashMap**, and **MaxHeap** data structures.

 ---